The Personal Touch

 Coaching Program

-Our newly developed coaching program provides an additional layer of coaching focused on professional, clinical and career growth tailored to each resident’s goals.
+Our coaching program provides an additional layer of coaching focused on professional, clinical and career growth tailored to each resident’s goals.
 Residents meet with their Chief parent, clinical coach, and other program leadership regularly to discuss their clinical performance and career aspirations.
 In these meetings, residents receive feedback from peer and faculty assessments, and discuss progress made towards individual personal and professional goals identified in their Individualized Learning Plans.

 Housestaff Lounge